Constructing the foundation layer for on-chain intelligence

 ERC-8004 v1

-On-chain agent registry with a full metadata schema, payment routing, and the 8004scan explorer live on mainnet.
+On-chain agent registry with a complete metadata schema, payment routing, and the 8004scan explorer live on mainnet.

 Shipped